Did you know that menstrual cycle-related health issues can respond very well to simple lifestyle changes?

 Using a menstrual cup, and tracking symptoms over time, can also help boost self-esteem.
 For example, a menstrual cup encourages the user to get to know (and like!) their reproductive anatomy better, and to observe menstrual fluid up close.
 Just like symptom tracking, cup use helps people to know what is normal for them, and so feel more in control of their health and well-being.

-Reduce stress hormones– Although we have become used to differentiating between ‘mental’ and ‘physical’ health, this is actually an artificial separation, especially when thinking in terms of hormonal effects .
+Reduce stress– Although we have become used to differentiating between ‘mental’ and ‘physical’ health, this is actually an artificial separation, especially when thinking in terms of physiological effects .

-For example, it is known that changing levels of ‘sex’ hormones interact with the HPA (Hypothalamic–Pituitary–Adrenal) axis, better known as the ‘stress axis’ .
+For example, it is known that the menstrual cycle interacts with the HPA (Hypothalamic–Pituitary–Adrenal) axis, better known as the ‘stress axis’ .
 If you experience an increase in stress hormone levels, you will feel anxious- your ‘fight or flight’ response is triggered.
-This is what we have evolved to do, regardless of the fact that this response might have been triggered by your menstrual cycle, or hormonal medication , rather than a scary, dangerous, or otherwise stressful situation.
+This is what we have evolved to do, regardless of the fact that this response might have been triggered by your menstrual cycle, or contraceptive medication , rather than a scary, dangerous, or otherwise stressful situation.

 Interestingly, research shows that menstrual cycle-related symptoms are strongly affected by external (stress) factors .
 For example, in severe premenstrual mood swings, or irritability, the triggering social factor is nearly always an experience of ‘injustice’ of some sort- e.g. whilst trying to get children ready for school, if your partner does not equally share this responsibility.
 In fact, being single, or having a supportive partner can significantly improve hormone-related symptoms, by simply reducing the sense of ‘injustice’ regarding personal responsibilities during the premenstrual/ menstrual phase !